wilmarques/mfe-angular-elements/README.md

 - Loading Angular Element on Container app
   - In Angular doesn't need to customize Webpack config, the chunk are already named correctly
 - Structuring the Angular Element project
+  - Contact list
     - Trying to style the list of contacts to seems bette and still don't break HTML semantics
     - Pico was turned on, but have to be turned off later
+    - Routing had to be added, but the changed the schematics on app creation
+  - Next steps
+    - Create the Contacts service to list and edit a contact
+    - Create the edit component
+      - A contact have to have first, last name and description
+    - Create the edit route pointing to this new component
+    - Configure the baseHref or deployUrl to match the container routing
+    - The images used on the first lessons also needs to be changed
+      - Those are referencing an old version of the app